OLAP’s promising path forward

 Coupled with this exploding dimensionality was the increased desire for “real time” or “near real time” analytics.
 As processing power increased, the idea of waiting days or a week for transactional data to be queried and loaded into a cube was unacceptable, and it began to look plausible that one could directly query the underlying data and create reports or derive insights on the fly.

-The atoti difference
+The Atoti difference

 For OLAP as a concept, much of the drawbacks cited above are more a hit on the historical application of the cube, and not the concept itself.
 On-Line Analytical Processing, at its heart, is about optimizing the ability to study multidimensional data, pre-forming and computing the appropriate measures and dimensions to provide business insights, quickly–a traditional storage system like SQL would struggle to do so without a lot of work.